 Self-developed hybrid AM system

 A lot of technology is developed in-house at the VUB.
 In additive manufacturing, the focus is on DED technology.
 For example, a proprietary metal AM system has been developed for the investigations.
 The gantry system allows the production of large components.
 A number of projects look at how to combine additive and subtractive technology; print only what is really necessary.
 This hybrid technology is being developed in two projects: HyLaForm and HiPass.
-This last project is about reducing the roughness of 3D printed parts so that they become more accurate.
-“If you still want to reach certain locations after printing, a hybrid machine has important advantages,” explains Dieter De Baere.
+This last project is regarding reducing the roughness of 3D printed parts so that they become more accurate.
+“If you still want to reach certain locations following printing, a hybrid machine has important advantages,” explains Dieter De Baere.
 Improving the surface is done with a laser.

 Control 10 axes simultaneously

 The machine for this has been developed in-house; it is controlled by the Bosch Rexroth MTX control.
 A total of 10 axes are controlled via the two channels of this control, including the laser that melts the powder.
 The VUB itself has developed a system to log parameters such as the position of the head, the speed, the laser power, the power consumption of the spindle motor and the torque at a frequency of 2000 samples per second.
 In this way, a digital dichotomy of each part is created, including the history of the temperature and the geometry.
 This data is then used to further investigate and improve the process.
 One of the findings of the Brussels researchers is that the surface improvement also improves the fatigue properties of the material.
-These improve by about 30%.
+These improve by regarding 30%.

 Self-healing materials